The Bank of Italy operates throughout the country via its branches, whose main activities include:

 - the provision of information from the Interbank Register of Bad Cheques and Payment Cards and the Central Credit Register and some payments systems activities.

-The current structure is the result of the reorganization of the branch network, launched by the Bank of Italy in 2015, which envisages greater involvement of the largest branches in a broad range of institutional activities and the closure of 22 branches, with limited operations; these have been replaced by 10 temporary territorial service units reporting to the branches in their same region, that will be closed in 2018.
+The current structure is the result of the reorganization of the branch network, launched by the Bank of Italy in 2015, which envisages greater involvement of the largest branches in a broad range of institutional activities and the closure of 22 branches, with limited operations.

 - Emilia Romagna